Blog

 The CAD Future Revolution: AI, VR, and the New Era of Design

-Written by Wei Zhang
+Written by Laura Wilson

 In my years of experience in CAD technologies, I’ve learned the importance of embracing new technologies and the impact they have on our work.
 With Computer-Aided Design (CAD), it’s been a journey from simple tools to now where AI, VR, and cloud-based systems are taking center stage.